conedevelopment/cone-site/src/ui-design.md

         - title: null
           items:
             - title: "Crafting seamless experiences"
-              description: "<p>We specialize in crafting user interfaces that seamlessly blend simplicity with responsiveness.
-Our designs prioritize user-friendliness, ensuring an effortless journey for every visitor.</p>"
+              description: "<p>We specialize in crafting user interfaces that are both straightforward and robust.
+Our designs are tailored for user-friendliness, ensuring a smooth and effortless journey for every visitor.</p>"
-            - title: "Unlocking technical SEO potential"
+            - title: "Unlocking technical SEO"
-              description: "<p>Our expertise extends to the realm of technical SEO.
-With a meticulous approach, we optimize websites to enhance their search engine visibility.
-From structural refinement to code optimization, we lay the groundwork for improved discoverability.</p>"
+              description: "<p>We're also skilled in technical SEO.
+We fine-tune websites with precision to boost their visibility on search engines.
+Whether it's tweaking the structure or optimizing the code, we're all about making your site easier to find.</p>"
             - title: "Elevating User Experience"
               description: "<p>User experience lies at the heart of what we do.
 Armed with an arsenal of user-centric design patterns.
 Our goal is to make every interaction intuitive and gratifying.</p>"
-            - title: "Fueling performance acceleration"
+            - title: "Fueling performance"
-              description: "<p>In the digital sphere, performance reigns supreme.
-We specialize in enhancing the speed and responsiveness of websites and applications.
-By fine-tuning loading times and overall efficiency, we drive enhanced user satisfaction.</p>"
+              description: "<p>In the modern web, performance is essential.
+We optimize your site or application for the needs of the end-user.
+We don't add bloat and follow current practices.</p>"
             - title: "Accessibility & Inclusivity"
               description: "<p>We prioritize accessibility because it reflects our belief in equal opportunities for all users.
-Ensuring that our designs cater to diverse abilities not only adheres to ethical standards but also enhances user engagement and creates a more inclusive digital landscape.</p>"
+If needed we follow the WCAG standard.</p>"
 cta:
     title: "Want to work with us?"
     classes: "cta--dark"